JP Getty Jnr Charitable Trust

 If we are unsuccessful, how long should we wait before reapplying?

-We require a gap of at least 12 months from the date of your refusal letter before you can reapply.
+We require a gap of at least 12 months from the date of your refusal email or letter before you can reapply.
 If we receive another application in under this time, it will not be considered and you will not receive a response.

 If we have received previous funding from the Trust, can we apply again?

 Yes, we welcome applications from previous grant recipients.
 However, you should wait at least 12 months from the end of your grant period before reapplying, because we do not generally consider appeals for continuation funding.
+You will need to check that your work still meets with the Trust’s current areas of interest before applying.